 So, Damascus had run third going a mile and a quarter under 133 pounds, pushing Dr. Fager to a track-record-equaling time, then ran a close third going a mile and a quarter under 131 pounds after an eventful trip, giving the winner 16 pounds, and finally won convincingly going a mile and quarter in track-record time under 130 pounds defeating Dr. Fager.
 That is three mile and a quarter stakes, carrying 130 pounds or more in each one, and setting a track record in the last one…all in the span of 16 days.

 Today, a horse would be considered a sure thing to “bounce” off that kind of effort and three huge performances in such a short period of time.
-But Damascus came back three weeks later and won the William du Pont Handicap carrying 134 pounds.
+But Damascus came back three weeks later and won the William du Pont Handicap at Delaware Park carrying 134 pounds.

 I will never lose that indelible image of Damascus' explosive move and how he pounced on his opponents like a cat its prey.
 Those white and red polka dot silks were like a blur, passing horses as if moving in a different time frame.
 How can anyone forget the sight of Damascus coming from 16 lengths back down the backstretch in the Travers Stakes, blowing by the leaders like they were standing still, and going on to win by a staggering 22 lengths, equaling the track record in the slop.

-Through the years I visited Damascus at Claiborne Farm, capturing him with my camera romping across his paddock as a young stallion, covered with mud; rolling in the grass and then leaping to his feet; and finally introducing him to my 2-year-old daughter Mandy, who waved to him and blew him kisses.
+Through the years I visited Damascus at Claiborne Farm, capturing him with my camera romping across his paddock as a young stallion, covered with mud; rolling in the grass and then leaping to his feet; posing in front of his barn, and finally introducing him to my 2-year-old daughter Mandy, who waved to him and blew him kisses.

 Although it was not unexpected, it still was an emotional blow when Damascus died on August 8, 1995, at the age of 31.